View Current

 Section 2 - Definitions

-1. Crisis Management Team - is the team, appointed by the Vice-Chancellor and President, responsible for the University's crisis and emergency management.
+1. Crisis Management Team means the team, appointed by the Vice-Chancellor and President, responsible for the University's crisis and emergency management

-2. Death Response Plan - is the framework of specialised University administrative actions to be taken following the report of a student/staff death.
+2. Response Guidelines means the process of University administrative actions to be taken following the report of a student/staff death

-3. Death Response Plan Coordinator (DRP Coordinator) - is the staff member delegated to initiate, coordinate, monitor, record and finalise the Death Response Plan.
+3. Death Response Coordinator (DRC) means the staff member delegated to initiate, coordinate, monitor, record and action the Response Guidelines

-4. Next of kin - are persons who identify themselves to the University as family or next of kin of the deceased student/staff member and those who have written confirmation of their status as the family contact person for the University.
-Next of kin may also be persons identified by police, consular officials, or medical personnel as family or next of kin.
-The University acts in good faith with such persons during the implementation of the DRP and does not investigate their bona fides.
+4. Next of kin means persons who are listed on formal student or staff University records as family or next of kin of the deceased student/staff member and those who have been chosen as the family contact person for the University.
+Next of kin may also be persons identified by police, consular officials, or medical personnel as family, significant others, or next of kin.
+The University will act in good faith with such persons during the implementation of this policy and does not investigate their bona fides

-5. Unverified death - is a student or staff member death about which the University has not received formal documentation such as, but not limited to, a death certificate, death notice or police report.
+5. Reported death means advice of a student or staff death about which the University has not received formal documentation such as, but not limited to, a death certificate, death notice or police report

-6. Verified death - is the death of a student or staff member for which the University has received formal documentation such as, but not limited to, a death certificate, death notice or police report.
+6. Verified death means advice of the death of a student or staff member for which the University has received formal documentation such as, but not limited to, a death certificate, death notice or police report, or where verification has occurred via Campus Safety and Security, media/social media reports, a person nominated by the family or staff members who knows the person.

 Top of Page